aaevan/osd_cat_pomodoro/README.md

 ![](/example.png)

-by default, the timer runs for 25 minutes (in red) followed by a large "TAKE A BREAK" message.
+By default, the timer runs for 25 minutes (in red) followed by a large "TAKE A BREAK" message.
 After that, the break timer runs for 5 minutes (in green).

 After the break is done, a popup (using zenity) asks "Again?" with a yes or no. Yes starts the script again.